<< Mathematical Curiosities

 0 0 1

-Now we can prove Lemma #3 that the composition of two flips is a rotation through twice the angle between the axes of the flips.
+Now we can prove Lemma #3 that the composition of a propeller’s two flips is a rotation through twice the angle between their axes.
 Let F1 and F2 be the two flips of the propeller.
-Let H the rotation about the line perpendicular to the propeller that takes the axis of F1 to the axis of F2.
-Then
+Let H be the rotation about the propeller axis that takes the F1 line to the F2 line.
+Its inverse, H-1, takes the F2 line o the F1 line.
+Using F2 to flip an object is equivalent to rotating everything so the F2 line coincides with the F1 line, flipping it there, then rotating back:

 F2 = H-1 F1 H